Across Eternity: Book 4 - Cover

 “I agree,” said Noah.
 “The only way we’re going to see Valon is to go to where he is.
 It’s not a matter of choice, simply a fact.
 Give me a day to get ready, and let’s form a team to go ashore and set off with as many weapons, tools, and supplies as we can carry.”

 Lour pointed to a coastal town on the edge of the Anorvan Forest.
-“You can ride here, to Pulindar, and get a ship that will take you to Kisara Island.”
+“You can ride here, to Pulindar.
+We’ll send word to prepare a ship for you and your team and you can sail to Kisara Island from there.”

 “Excuse me, Your Majesty,” said Aithorn, unable to meet her gaze, “I think it would be best if Lord Noah were the lead this team, rather than myself.”